yahoo/burst/burst-dash/readme.md

 Burst maven build.
 The result of the packaging is resource artifacts in the classpath of the final jar.
 These artifacts are loaded into the browser via the bootload.
-The HTTP server is embedded and started up as the __Burst Master__ boots.
+The HTTP server is embedded and started up as the __Burst Supervisor__ boots.

 ## Bootload
-When the __Burst Master__  process starts up, it initiates a REST based API at a specified port.
+When the __Burst Supervisor__  process starts up, it initiates a REST based API at a specified port.
 The rest API is used to boot a REACT javascript application.
 A small set of UI static resources are served by the REST API as well.
 Note: There are no HTTP interactions that are *not* served by the REST API.

-## Browser to Master duplex communication
+## Browser to Supervisor duplex communication
-Once the Dash REACT application is started, it communicates with the Master via a combination of REST/JSON calls from Browser REACT Client to Master Process, and Websocket calls from Master Process to Browser REACT Client.
+Once the Dash REACT application is started, it communicates with the Supervisor via a combination of REST/JSON calls from Browser REACT Client to Supervisor Process, and Websocket calls from Supervisor Process to Browser REACT Client.

 ---